JimMarshall35/Pacific-State/README.md

 # Pacific-State
-a state machine library based on the c# lib stateless
+a single header state machine library based on the c# lib stateless

 NOT FINISHED YET - nearly